 Keep all your syllabi, papers, and tests.
-Your academic department at Kent might ask to see these documents when you return.
+Your academic department at Kent State might ask to see these documents when you return.

-12 credit hours for a semester
+Semester: 12 credit hours

-6 credit hours for a summer term
+Summer: 6 credit hours

-8 credit hours for a semester
+Semester: 8 credit hours

-4 credit hours for a summer term
+Summer: 4 credit hours

 For summer programs, it is possible to meet the minimum credit hour requirement by taking the equivalent of 3 credit hours abroad and enrolling in 3 credit hours at Kent.